sustech-isus/SUSTechGAN/README.md

 python test.py --dataroot ./datasets/${DATASET_NAME} --name ${DATASET_NAME} --model cyclegan
 ```

-You can find test result here
+You can find the test results here
 ```
 ./results/${DATASET_NAME}/latest_test/index.html
 ```

 ---
+### Citation

+Coming soon

 ### About

-This work is just one step closer to the application of GAN to autonomous driving, and we thank the community for their support on this work!
+We believe that this work is a milestone of GAN-based data generation for improving autonomous driving, and we thank the community for their support!

 - [CycleGAN-and-pix2pix-in-PyTorch](https://github.com/yanqi1811/CycleGAN-and-pix2pix-in-PyTorch)
 - [Pytorch-Deep Convolution GAN](https://github.com/pytorch/examples/tree/main/dcgan)